a private matter

 Will I need a follow-up?

-Yes.
-Your Physician needs to make sure the abortion is complete.
+Yes, about three weeks following the medication to make sure the abortion is complete.

 What if I don’t have a complete abortion after taking the medicine?

-Your Physician will decide what option is best for you.
+Your physician will decide what option is best for you.

-- Take more Misoprostol
+- Take more misoprostol

 - Need a surgical D&C (at no additional cost for local anesthesia and a small fee for general anesthesia)